 Your floor is the first place to investigate for evidence of a washing machine leak.
 Leaky washing machines tend to warp or stain flooring in the laundry area.
 Make sure your washing machine hose is firmly attached.
 If that doesn’t help, get your friendly neighbourhood plumber to take care of the problem.

 As with a washing machine, begin with inspecting the floor for signs of a leaking dishwasher such as stains or warpage.
 Then look at the cabinets and walls around the appliance for dampness or mould.
-Next, turn off the water supply to your dishwasher and contact a plumbing service.
+Next, turn off the water supply to your dishwasher and contact us for our kitchen plumbing service.

 Get your water bill (and your plumbing) back to normal with Out of This World.
 Our team is ready to troubleshoot your plumbing problems and expertly repair all issues.